 Aqua, Dimethyl Sulfone (MSM Organic Sulphur), Cetearyl Alcohol (Plant Based Emulsifying Wax), Sweet Almond Oil, Coconut Oil, Olive Fruit Oil, Aloe Barbadensis Leaf Juice (Aloe Vera), Squalane (Olive), Piroctone Olamine (Olamine Salt), Guar Hydroxypropyltrimonium Chloride (Guar Gum), Polysorbate 60 (Food Grade Emulsifier), Mel (Honey), Allantoin (Comfrey Root) Extract, Acetum (Apple Cider Vinegar), Pear Fruit Extract, Vanilla Fruit Extract, Citric Acid (Natural Preservative), Tocopherol (Natural Vitamin E), Hops Extract.

 This MSM cream is able to heal scratch wounds effectively.
 If the wounds are very raw, we would use Moogoo Nappy Balm first, to let the wetness dry up, before applying this soothing and calming MSM cream.
 It also reduces itch on the skin surface for my son J. So he knows this is the other one of the best creams for eczema wounds that he can reach out to, after his scratch fest.

 Again, remember to do a patch test if you are using this for the first time, to ensure that you do not react to any of the ingredients.

-The Home Apothecary – zinc balm
+The Home Herbalist (used to be called The Home Apothecary) – zinc balm